Shanghaied (SpongeBob SquarePants): Plot

-In Encino, California, SpongeBob SquarePants fan Patchy the Pirate presents his favorite episode "Shanghaied" to audiences.
+In Encino, California, SpongeBob SquarePants fan Patchy the Pirate (Tom Kenny) presents his favorite episode "Shanghaied" to audiences.

-SpongeBob is shocked to find that an anchor has suddenly dropped onto his house, and alerts his next door neighbor, Squidward.
-After his house is damaged by the anchor, Squidward begins climbing the anchor rope to see where it came from, with SpongeBob and Patrick joining him.
+SpongeBob is shocked to find that an anchor has suddenly dropped onto his house and alerts his next-door neighbor, Squidward.
+After his house is damaged by the anchor, Squidward begins climbing the anchor rope to see where it came from; SpongeBob and Patrick follow him.
 The three come across a ghost ship, which they board.
-The Flying Dutchman appears, and explains that anyone who sets foot on his ship will be forced to serve as his "ghostly" crew for eternity.
-Due to Squidward's complaining, the pirate throws him into the "Fly of Despair", a void filled with horrific imagery, intimidating SpongeBob and Patrick into becoming part of the ship's crew.
+The Flying Dutchman appears and explains that anyone who sets foot on his ship will be forced to serve as his "ghostly" crew for eternity.
+Due to Squidward's complaining, the pirate opens a zipper-like portal and throws him into the "Fly of Despair", a void filled with horrific imagery, intimidating SpongeBob and Patrick into becoming crew members.

-The Flying Dutchman sends SpongeBob and Patrick on a Bikini Bottom haunting spree, but they fail to frighten citizens.
-Due to their poor performance, the Flying Dutchman decides that he will instead eat them.
-The two escape, and overhear the Flying Dutchman mentioning in his diary that he cannot eat without his "dining sock", which they steal.
+The Dutchman takes SpongeBob and Patrick on a Bikini Bottom haunting spree, but they fail to frighten citizens.
+Afterwards, he tells them that he will instead eat them.
+The two escape their holding cell through a live-action perfume department; after surviving the smells, they overhear the Dutchman mentioning in his diary that he cannot eat without his "dining sock", which they steal.
 The Flying Dutchman proposes that if they give back the sock, he will give them three wishes.
-They accept, and Patrick wastes the first wish, while SpongeBob accidentally wishes for Squidward to join them, returning him to the ship.
+They accept, and Patrick wastes the first wish on receiving this knowledge one minute earlier.
+SpongeBob wastes the second wish on wishing for Squidward to join them, returning him to the ship.

-SpongeBob, Patrick, and Squidward argue as to who should get the last wish.
-The Flying Dutchman intervenes, and decides to give the last wish to SpongeBob.
-SpongeBob wishes that the Flying Dutchman was a vegetarian, assuring that he will not eat them.
-The three are then seemingly transported back to SpongeBob's pineapple home, but quickly realize that they have been turned into fruits, and are now in the Flying Dutchman's blender.
+SpongeBob, Patrick, and Squidward argue over who should get the last wish.
+The Flying Dutchman intervenes and decides to give the last wish to SpongeBob.
+SpongeBob wishes that the Dutchman were a vegetarian, assuring that he will not eat them.
+The three are then seemingly transported back to SpongeBob's pineapple home but quickly realize that they have been turned into fruits and are trapped in a blender, as the Dutchman wants to make them into a fruit smoothie.
+They attempt to escape and are pursued by the Dutchman around his ship, now a hippie-esque van with a sail floating against a psychedelic background.

+There are two alternate endings to the episode proper, exclusively available on some DVD releases.
+In each ending, Patrick and Squidward get the last wish.

+In Patrick's ending, he wishes for chewing gum, arguing that "if we're going to be trapped here forever, we might as well have fresh breath."
+In Squidward's ending, he wishes he had never met SpongeBob or Patrick, causing them to lose their memory of him but not returning them home; SpongeBob and Patrick proceed to introduce themselves to Squidward, accomplishing nothing.

+In both endings, the Flying Dutchman is last seen sleeping happily after eating the trio, who can still be heard from inside him.

-After the episode proper, Patchy tries to read fan mail, only to be blown up with his parrot Potty who lit a fuse on himself, not knowing it was no longer planned for the program.
+After the episode proper, Patchy tries to read fan mail, only to be blown up with his parrot Potty (Stephen Hillenburg), who lit a fuse on himself, not knowing it was no longer planned for the program.